 Eyering – A circle of feathers around the eye that is a different color from the rest of the head.

-Upper Mandible – The upper part of the beak
+Upper Mandible – The upper part of the bill.

-Lower Mandible – The lower part of the beak
+Lower Mandible – The lower part of the bill.

 Wing Coverts – These are the feathers that are located on the leading edge of the wings.
 They cover the bases of the primary and secondary feathers.